Super App: Marketplace Model for FinTech

 Super Apps have become ubiquitous in China and are taking root more broadly in Asia and Latin.
 But they are still in their infancy in the West and there is much debate about whether Super Apps are set to take off and achieve the same success and huge user bases as they have in these other regions.

-In China, market-leading super apps, WeChat, Alibaba and Alipay have become firmly entrenched in consumers’ daily lives, be it booking a medical appointment, conducting financial transactions, messaging friends and family, ordering food or rides, or buying tickets and many other services.
+In China, market-leading wallet apps, WeChat, Alibaba and Alipay have become firmly entrenched in consumers’ daily lives, be it booking a medical appointment, conducting financial transactions, messaging friends and family, ordering food or rides, or buying tickets and many other services.
 Go-Jek in South East Asia and Rappi in Latin America are similarly structured and have experienced similar growth trajectories.

 The popularity of these Super Apps stems from several factors are that not prevalent in the West, namely the mobile- rather than desktop-first culture in China, government support for these apps, which have served to become platforms for a myriad of public sector services, and the inexorable shift towards cashless economies.